gracelgilbert/hw01-noisy-terrain/README.md

 - Finally, I added salt to the flatter parts of the lower elevation terrain.
 The salt is placed on a macro scale using an FBM map that is elongated in X to create a striped pattern of sand.
 On the micro level, there are subtle cracks and spots in the sand to make it feel grainy.

+The entire terrain is shaded with lambertion shading, which uses normals calculated from the gradient of the height map.
+Additionally, I applied distance fog towards the edge of the terrain, blending into the purple of the sky.

 ### Sky
 To create the sky, I mapped the 2-dimensional screenspace of the back rectangle to a sphere surroudning the camera.
 Within this spherical space, I used various functions to create the sky texture and the moon.
 - To create the sky, interpolated between a color palette, going from dark purple up to icy blue.
 The blending of these colors uses a 3-dimensional worley based FBM, creating a cloudy feel.
 For the sky, I scaled down the screen space in the y direction in order to flatten out the FBM pattern. this make the clouds look elongated.